Should I Help Incarcerate the Man Who Tried to Sexually Assault Me?

 So I split the difference.
 Let him plead to the burglary, I told the assistant DA.
 (At the time of publication, he hadn’t yet responded to the prosecutor’s plea offer.)
 This way, not only will his sentence be much shorter, but when he gets out, he won’t have to be listed on a sex-offender registry.
 Registries are notoriously worthless for preventing future sex crimes and, because of strict limits on where people can live and work and with whom they can associate, virtually guarantee that former prisoners aren’t able to create better lives for themselves.

 The night after the break-in, I made my husband switch sides of the bed with me.
-After 28 years, I now sleep on “his” side, the one farthest from the door.
+After 28 years, I now sleep on “his” side, the one farther from the door.
 In this case, that’s as close to a transformation as any of us is likely to get.